qubist/pupa/README.md

 The `larva/options.txt` file defines options for the whole site.
 Each line contains a camel-case option name followed by a space followed by the value for that option.
 If an available option is not specified, its default is used.

+If you ran `pupate spawn`, an options file comes pre-populated with all available options set to their defaults.